No Trip matches your search criteira

 Each of the four main Balearic islands offers a variety of landscapes, from lively beaches and rocky coastlines to lush subtropical interiors.
-Some of its beaches are well known for package tourism, but more isolated and luxurious facilities are also appearing in the Serra de Tramuntana mountains and the towns of the verdant interior. gastronomy, wines and liquors.
+Some of its beaches are well known for package tourism, but more isolated and luxurious facilities are also appearing in the Serra de Tramuntana mountains and the towns of the verdant interior with an amazing local gastronomy, wines and liquors.

 The largest of the Balearics, Mallorca, also has the greatest diversity of landscape and culture.
 The cosmopolitan capital city, Palma, boasts an array of memorable sights.
 Its cathedral, La Seu, begun under Jaume I, is one of the most monumental in Europe, while its castle, the Castell de Bellver, built for Jaume II in the 14th century, is a fine Gothic building.
 The Banys Àrabs, a 10th-century hammam, is among the best-preserved bath houses in Spain.